tidev/ti.urlsession/README.md

 ## Description

-Creates a lightweight wrapper around `NSURLSession` for working with the Backgrounding Feature in iOS 7 and later.
+Creates a lightweight wrapper around `NSURLSession` for working with the Backgrounding Features.

 ## Accessing the urlSession Module